 If Exxon’s allies in the Trump administration are able to help oil prices climb back to close to $100 per barrel, CAP estimates that the company would stand to gain at least $161 billion in revenues over the next 10 years, based on the company’s own estimations that every $1 change on the price of a barrel of oil equates to $350 million in earnings for the company.

 The bottom line

 At no time in recent U.S. history has one company been at the brink of attaining so much power and influence over U.S. policy, both domestic and foreign.
 If the Senate confirms most or all of the five Cabinet nominees whose backgrounds and positions would most benefit Exxon, the company will have acquired substantial direct and indirect control over the regulatory, law enforcement, lawmaking, and diplomatic powers of the American government.
 Although the company’s change in fortunes and access to power will undoubtedly boost its bottom line, Exxon’s public policy agenda will come at extraordinary cost to public health, the environment, and taxpayers.

 Jenny Rowland is the Research and Advocacy Associate for the Public Lands Project at the Center for American Progress.
 Matt Lee-Ashley is a Senior Fellow and the Director of Public Lands at the Center.
 Myriam Alexander-Kearns is the Research Associate for the Energy Policy team at the Center.
 Erin Auel is a Research Assistant for the Energy Policy team.
 Howard Marano is a Research Assistant for the Energy Policy team.

-The authors would like to thank Meghan Miller, Alison Cassady, and Danielle Bussan for their contributions to this column.
+The authors would like to thank Meghan Miller, Alison Cassady, and Danielle Baussan for their contributions to this column.